SebastianHurubaru/cs229_ai_fight_financial_crime/README.md

 US Virgin Islands the "Blacklist") as at 17 May 2019: https://ec.europa.eu/taxation_customs/sites/taxation/files/eu_list_update_17_05_2019_en.pdf
 (ii) a vector with a mix of regions and individual countries (aggregating Africa, Antarctica, North America, South America, Asia, other Oceania and Middle-East), and providing detailed countries for Europe, Eastern Europe and Central Asia, and Caribbean.

-4.Snorkel
-  Created four labeling functions and generated the final label for each data point.
+4. Using Snorkel, we created four labeling functions and generated the final label for each data point.

 5. The dataset has been split between train  90%, dev 5%, and test 5%.